blade-lang/blade/BUGS.md

 # BUGS

-1. `break` keyword does not work properly in a block.
+1. `break` keyword does not work properly in a `try...catch...` block.